hajonsoft/hajonsoft-tiger/.github/ISSUE_TEMPLATE/story.md

 - Long term vision: consideration
 - Community outsourcing opportunity: explore opportunity
 ```
-❤ This should be helpful mainly to USER/TRAVELLER/ADMIN in doing ...
+❤ When done it will be used by ADMIN/TRAVELLER/USER as follows

 ## Outsourcing notes ☎